© 2025 Kansas Public Radio

 Kansas Public Radio

-Kansas Public Radio, along with more than 1,300 other NPR member-stations, is supported in part by this funding; approximately 10% of KPR's annual budget is comprised of CPB funding.
-While the proposal would not lead to an immediate cut to KPR and NPR programming, the gap left behind from this rescission would impact operations for both organizations.
+Kansas Public Radio, along with more than 1,500 other NPR member-stations, is supported in part by this funding; approximately 10% of KPR's annual budget is comprised of CPB funding.
+While the rescission to funding will not lead to an immediate cut to KPR and NPR programming, the gap left behind from this rescission could impact operations for both organizations, if the funding is not replaced with private support.

 Federal funding for public broadcasting costs each taxpayer approximately $1.60 per year.
 It’s a small investment that pays dividends in access to accurate information and culture.
 Federal funding also ensures that stations like KPR are held accountable to uphold the highest ethical standards.